ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/gather-debug-info.markdown

-﻿# Manage Your Server : Gather Debug Info
+# Manage Your Server: Gather Debug Info

 Here you can create a debug info package for **all loaded** databases.